|Team Registration Opens

 Anyone taking part in the event is eligible to win the overall male and female individual trophies.

-To be eligible for the CEO Challenge trophy, the person must be the CEO, CFO, Managing Director or a Senior Partner of the business or organisation and must be recorded as such on the official team sheet or online form.
+To be eligible for the CEO Challenge trophy, the person must be the CEO, CFO, CTO, or COO of the business or organisation and must be recorded as such on the official team sheet or online form.

 Many participants come along simply for the joy of being part of their team and being part of this great event.
 They are not too bothered about how fast they go around the track and many people choose to walk with their friends and workmates.
 No one should feel that they are excluded from the event because they are not a runner.